1Marc/marcgrabanski.com/src/pages/articles/2022-05-10-vanilla-javascript-todomvc/index.md

   }
 ```

-Overall I'd argue either of my solutions are more performant, less code, and more straightforward than most, if not all, the TodoMVC implementations on the internet. _Without_ a framework.
+Overall I'd argue either of my solutions are more performant, less code, and more straightforward than most, if not all, the TodoMVC implementations on the internet _— without_ a framework.

 # Here are Seven Vanilla JavaScript Tips from the Code

 ## #1.
 Sanitization

 User input must be sanitized before being displayed in the HTML to prevent XSS (Cross-Site Scripting).
-Therefore new todo titles are added to the template string using `textContent`
+Therefore new todo titles are added to the template string using `textContent`:

 ```javascript
 li.querySelector('label').textContent = todo.title;